Stephen-Gates/report-gallery/docs/factsheet-map/index.md

 ### Filters

-Use Filters to focus on the required Business Capabilities
+Use filters to focus on the required Business Capabilities

 ### Editing